 - Berber rug carpet is ok to be vacuumed regularly.
 It keeps it dust-free, shiny and pleasant even when you touch it.
 Make sure, though, that your vacuum cleaner is working properly.
 Drastic movements should be excluded and better use an average power of the device, but not the highest.
 Otherwise, you can tear the rug off.

-- When using liquid washing methods, better apply the products with spray bottle or with a sponge.
+- When using liquid washing methods, better apply the products with a spray bottle or with a sponge.
 It is required to blot and damp and mop the carpet, but not to rinse it thoroughly.
 Berber rug carpets dry slowly, which makes it very risky for them to get mold.

-How to remove stains out of a berber rug carpet?
+How to remove stains out of a Berber rug carpet?

-Stains are the most unpleasant things that happen to the carpet – including to the berber rug carpet.
+Stains are the most unpleasant things that happen to the carpet – including to the Berber rug carpet.
 It is essential to know the key techniques.
 They will help you to remove the spots and to keep the surface intact and fresh.
-See how to act, if a stain is made on your home berber rug carpet:
+See how to act, if a stain is made on your home Berber rug carpet:

 - Pre-treat the stain properly!
 You can use a dry solvent from your store, laundry detergent – better mild one – or ordinary baking soda.
 In case of the ammonia pre-treatment, vacuum it off before the washing procedure.

-- If you prefer the natural cleaning approach, get rid of the stains out of the berber rug carpet with white vinegar.
+- If you prefer the natural cleaning approach, get rid of the stains out of the Berber rug carpet with white vinegar.
 If you can find distilled white vinegar, it will be even better!